CAUT Policy Statement

 - Choosing to publish in French should not prejudice an academic staff member’s career.

-Academic publications in French must thus be recognized and accorded the same status as publications in English.
+- Academic publications in French should thus be recognized and accorded the same status as publications in English, regardless of the value ascribed to them using performance metrics.